Built Environment Policy Advocacy Fund (BEPAF) Program Overview

 - United Parents and Students supports students, parents, and community members in amplifying their collective voice and advocating for the issues and changes that matter most to them.
 United Parents and Students will increase equitable food access in low-income communities by improving the quality of existing grocery stores, enabling and equipping entrepreneurs to focus on healthy and affordable food, and increasing the number of large-scale, high-quality grocery stores that locate in neighborhoods across South LA, East LA, and Southeast LA County.

-Program Management: The BEPAF is a program funded by First 5 LA.
-Prevention Institute will manage the BEPAF, selecting grantees and administering grants, convening grantees in a learning community, providing technical assistance, and building grantee capacity; Ersoylu Consulting will lead the BEPAF program evaluation.
+Program Management: The BEPAF is a program funded by First 5 LA and The Rosalinde and Arthur Gilbert Foundation.
+Prevention Institute manages the BEPAF, selects grantees and administers grants, convenes grantees in a learning community, provides technical assistance, and builds grantee capacity; Ersoylu Consulting leads the BEPAF program evaluation.
 Since 2014, Prevention Institute has facilitated the Healthy Equitable Active Land Use (HEALU) Network, a multi-sector collaborative that works to improve health equity through land use/built environment policy and systems change in Los Angeles County.
 Since 2007, Ersoylu Consulting has provided strategy, evaluation, policy analysis, and systems consultation to strengthen systems and empower communities in the social justice space.